A Guide To Commercial Test and Tag Services

 What does the test and tag process involve?

-Testing and tagging is the process of testing your equipment for electrical safety.
+Testing and tagging (or electrical testing) is the process of testing your equipment for electrical safety.
 There are two main reasons to do this.
 First and foremost, it ensures safety for the people in your workplace who will be coming into contact with the equipment.
 Secondly, it minimises the risk of any electrical hazards potentially causing damage to your commercial electrical equipment.

 All current testing and tagging checks are subject to the Australian safety standards, which is why most businesses choose to have a licensed electrician complete the procedure.